playerjmr/ps2homebrewstore/docs/site_tutorial/icon_meanings.md

         Apps that allow ease of configuringing `.ini` and `.cfg` files, such as FMCB Configurator

         Variants:

-            - Green: copy
+        - Green: Copy

-            - Red: delete
+        - Red: Delete

 </div>